-- The Axe and Sword twins in Prince of Persia: The Two Thrones fight you in one, and both you and them can take damage if you get too close to the fire.
+- The Axe and Sword twins in Prince of Persia: The Two Thrones fight you in one, and both you and the twins can take damage if you get too close to the fire.

 - The battle with Sticky Fingaz in Def Jam: Fight For NY takes place inside of a ring as the player tries to get their girlfriend back from him.

-- King's Quest V. Mordack becomes a ring of fire in the final battle to burn Graham to ashes.
+- King's Quest V: Absence Makes The Heart Go Yonder!.
+Mordack becomes a ring of fire in the final battle to burn Graham to ashes.